-- ♦ 65 Broadway, 15th Floor New York, NY 10006
+- ♀ 65 Broadway, 15th Floor

+- New York, NY 10006 001 212-925-9250

-- www.facebook.com/mudschool
+- f

-- nyinfo@mud.edu
+- ☑ nyinfo@mud.edu

-- Q www.mud.edu
+Q www.mud.edu

-Make-up Designory is a private institution and has been granted approval to operate by the Bureau for Private Postsecondary Education (BPPE) under the terms of the California Education Code (CEC) Section 94890(a)(1) until February 28, 2018 per CEC Section 94890(b).
+Make-up Designory is a private institution and has been granted approval to operate by the Bureau for Private Postsecondary Education (BPPE) under the terms of the California Education Code (CEC) Section 94890(a)(1) until January 11, 2019 per CEC Section 94890(b).
 Approval to operate with state standards as set forth in the California Private Postsecondary Act of 2009.
 Make-up Designory has never filed for bankruptcy petition, operated as a debtor in possession, or had a petition of bankruptcy filed against it under federal law.

-MUD Welcomes you to LOS Angeles Angeles
+MUD Welcomes you to

 A school by make-up artists, for make-up artists.
 This was the idea that started it all.
 Founded by accomplished professional make-up artisans in 1997, Make-up Designory (MUD) began with this simple dream and has expanded into a rigorous academic environment that fosters creativity and experimentation.
-MUD began humbly, with a few courses in beauty, character, and special make-up effects and has since expanded to offer four comprehensive make-up programs, individual courses and part-time courses within two main campuses in Los Angeles and New York.
+MUD began humbly, with a few courses in beauty, character, and special make-up effects and has since expanded to offer four comprehensive make-up programs, and individual courses within two main campuses in Los Angeles and New York.
 MUD has also expanded globally, offering studio courses internationally at MUD Studios and Partner Schools across the U.S. MUD is a fine example of how a clear vision will help you realize your dream.